Miracle-Sakuno/Asus-P8B75V-Hackintosh-Desktop/README.md

 ## 无法工作 / Non-working:

--CPU Frequency Conversion,frequency locked at 3.7GHz (Maybe it can be solved by unlocking CFG lock)
+-CPU Frequency Conversion,frequency locked at 3.7 GHz (Maybe it can be solved by unlocking CFG lock)

 -Sleep S3 (Maybe it can be solved by unlocking CFG lock)